fermyon/bartholomew/README.md

 Bartholomew from source, just run `make build`, which basically does a `cargo build --target wasm32-wasi --release`.

+> `make build` also runs `wasm-opt`, which is part of the [Binaryen](https://webassembly.github.io/binaryen/) project.
+> This reduces the size of the WebAssembly module by optimizing the bytecode.

 You can also use the pre-built `batholomew.wasm` or the versioned bindles.

 To run Bartholomew, you will need a Wagi-capable runtime.